deannabosschert/web-app-from-scratch-1920/README.md

 ## To-do

-- [ ] Refactor code (all global now), but I'll save that for when I've fixed routing
+- [ ] Refactor code (all global now), but I'll save that for when I've fixed routing completely
 - [ ] Functional shizzle (refactor)
 - [ ] Add info about API (rate limit, etc)
 - [ ] Add search (in-repo or global? idk yet)